-- 1 Follow the procedure in Before working inside your computer.
+- 1. Follow the procedure in Before working inside your computer.

-- 2 Remove the:
+- 2. Remove the:

-- a Bottom chassis cover
+- a) Bottom chassis cover

-- b Batteries
+- b) Batteries

+- 3. NOTE: Removing or Disconnecting the coin cell may reset systemboard / BIOS / system time to defaults or engage bit locker or other similar security protocol devices.

-- 3 Disconnect the coin cell connector from the system board [1] and remove it from the system [2].
+Disconnect the coin cell connector from the system board [1] and remove it from the system [2].